WieraB/ray-tracing-scene-builder/README.md

 * Added the option to create a triangle in the scene
 * Added .obj files import and processing
 * Amended camera settings to add Field of View (FOV)
+* Refactored the code to add intersectable class
+* Refactored the code to add intersectable class

 To do: